mikedance2/Test/README.md

 # Welcome
-Welcome to the technology architecture standards page for the Architecture and Engineering Service (AES) in the Office of Information and Technology (OIT).
+Welcome to the technology architecture standards page for the Technology Architecture and Strategies (TAS) organization in the Office of Information and Technology (OIT).

 Please visit our Confluence space: